legend-exp/legend-prodenv/README.md

     └── default
 ```

-Description of file system:
-* each production cycle has a `./config.json` containing all configurations.
-This file can be edited by hand if needed.
+*  `./config.json` contains paths to all main directories of the data production and
 * `./dataflow` contains the `snakemake` configuration files.
-This repostiory can be edited to modify the data automatic data production
+This repostiory can be edited to modify the data-flow
 * `./gen`, `./genpar`, and `./log` are automatically generated during the dataproduction
 * `./src/python` contains the software used for data produciton.
-Users can edit this repositories and the software will be automatically installed.
+Users can edit these repositories.
 * `./venv/` directory containing a link to the singularity container and the software compiled within the container

 ### Install the software
 ```